thiagocapuano/waves-documentation/en/proposals/waves-tickers.md

 ```

-### Interaction Waves applications with the protocol
+### Interaction of Waves applications with the protocol

 Table 4.
 Values of token parameters in the UI